flutter-rb/flutter-rb/README.md

 ## About

-A Ruby tool for checking a Flutter plugin structure.
+A tool for checking a Flutter plugin structure.

 ### Checks

 #### Levels

+Each issue has a `level` parameter that describes its significate level.

 | Level | Description |
 | --- | --- |